 Perhaps not the absolute worst, but it’s pretty bad.
 First, call the authorities and friends or family for help.
 Stay in your car.
 It is a make-shift shelter.
 Run it sparingly to add warmth.
 Make sure your exhaust pipe stays clear and crack a window to vent potential carbon monoxide build up.

 Share body heat with others and make use of extra blankets or sleeping bags.
 Snack periodically and stay occupied by reading or playing cards.
 Candles provide light and a bit of heat, so set up a spot they can burn safely.
-A survival kit may seem extraneous, but it could make the difference in you getting home to Westminster, CO safely.
+A survival kit may seem extraneous, but it could make the difference in you getting home to Broomfield, CO safely.